numpy/numpy/doc/source/user/basics.broadcasting.rst

 way left.
 Two dimensions are compatible when

 1) they are equal, or
-2) one of them is 1
+2) one of them is 1.

 If these conditions are not met, a
 ``ValueError: operands could not be broadcast together`` exception is thrown, indicating that the arrays have incompatible shapes.
-The size of the resulting array is the size that is not 1 along each axis of the inputs.

 Arrays do not need to have the same *number* of dimensions.
+Resulting array has as many dimensions as the largest (by number of dimensions) of inputs.
+Size, along each axis, of the resulting array is equal to the largest size, along the same axis, of all inputs.

+For example,
-For example, if you have a ``256x256x3`` array of RGB values, and you want to scale each color in the image by a different value, you can multiply the image by a one-dimensional array with 3 values.
+if you have a ``256x256x3`` array of RGB values, and you want to scale each color in the image by a different value, you can multiply the image by a one-dimensional array with 3 values.
 Lining up the sizes of the